ujjawalpoudel/ujjawalpoudel/README.md

 <h1 align="center">Hi 👋, I'm Ujjawal Poudel</h1>
 <h3 align="center">Experienced software engineer with a background in computer engineering and a PG in Artificial Intelligence and Machine Learning, skilled in Python and AWS.
-Worked as a backend engineer, implementing Graphql, Amazon Cognito, and Lambda functions, and as a software engineer, implementing HL7 messages and data visualization using Highcharts.
+Worked as a backend engineer, implementing Graphql, Amazon Cognito, and Lambda functions, and as a software engineer.
 Experience with machine learning and AI projects, including deep learning for plant disease detection.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=ujjawalpoudel&label=Profile%20views&color=0e75b6&style=flat" alt="ujjawalpoudel" /> </p>